AyuGram/AyuGramDocs/android/index.md

 ### Which one should I use?

+**AyuGram** shares the same codebase with **exteraGram**.

+With **exteraGram** you'll get frequent and fast updates.
+It's more stable.

-If you don't care about ToS breaking features, use **exteraGram**.
+With **AyuGram** you'll get ToS breaking features, no more.

-If you do, use **AyuGram**.

-## Features
+## Main Features

 - Ghost Mode
 - Messages History
+- Message Filters (Hide Ads & Blocked Users)
-- Forward from restricted channels (AyuForward)
+- Forward from Restricted Channels (AyuForward)
-- Message filters (e.g. hide ads, blocked users)
-- No emulator detection
-- No Telegram ads & proxy sponsor
-- Keep in cache chats where you were banned/kicked
-- Built with official keys
-- Screenshots in secret chats
-- Expire button for TTL photos/videos
 - Local Telegram Premium

+## Small Things

+- Built with Official Keys
+- Removed Telegram Ads & Proxy Sponsor
+- Screenshots in Secret Chats & for Secret Media
+- Expire Button for Expiring Photos and Videos
+- Banned or Kicked out Chats are Kept in Cache

 Note that we use **Crashlytics**.
-If you don't want to send crash reports, you can disable it in **exteraGram Preferences**.
+If you don't want to send crash reports or participate in analytics, you can disable it in **exteraGram Preferences**.

 ## Localization

-We have our own **[Crowdin](https://crowdin.com/project/ayugram)**.
+We have our own **[Crowdin](https://translate.ayugram.one)**.

 But since **AyuGram** is based on **exteraGram**, also join their project at **[Crowdin](https://crowdin.com/project/exteralocales)**!